l3uddz/traktarr/README.md

 4. Click "SAVE APP".

-5. Open the traktarr configuration file `config.json` and insert the Client ID in the `client_id` and the Client Secret in the `client_secret`, like this:
+5. Open the Traktarr configuration file `config.json` and insert the Client ID in the `client_id` and the Client Secret in the `client_secret`, like this:

    ```
        {